puzzle/puzzle.opnsense/docs/docsite/rst/development_guide.rst

 Add Support for new OPNsense releases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When there is a new OPNsense release we need to update the [VERSION_MAP](https://github.com/puzzle/puzzle.opnsense/blob/main/plugins/module_utils/module_index.py#L31) and verify the location of the existing xpaths, php requirements and configure function.
 A good start is to diff the PHP files from the old and the new release.
 Also all the implemented Tests will help you to get up to speed with a new release.
-Add the new release to your molecule plattforms and run molecule against the new release.
+Add the new release to your molecule platforms and run molecule against the new release.

 Using Molecule
 =============